Beat Box (Art of Noise song)

 "Beat Box" is a song by the English avant-garde synth-pop group Art of Noise.
 Originally appearing as the second track on the 12-inch EP Into Battle with the Art of Noise (1983), it was released as the group's first single in December 1983.

 "Beat Box" is an instrumental, experimental piece that implements sounds and noises (such as car key ignitions, falling drain water, and calliope music—most notably on the chorus) to ride the rhythm of the beat (a sample of drums played by Alan White of the progressive rock band Yes).

 As a single, the song reached the lower regions of the UK Singles Chart, where it peaked at no. 92.
 It was more popular with dance music and (particularly) hip hop audiences, and in February 1984 the song reached no. 1 on the American dance chart, where it remained for two weeks.
-"Beat Box" was a hit on the Black Singles chart, where it reached no. 10.
+"Beat Box" was a hit on the Black Singles chart, where it reached number 10.
 The US 7-inch single spent five weeks on the Billboard Bubbling Under chart, starting 7 April 1984 and spending two weeks at no. 101, the chart's top position.